Skip to main content

 Geology

 Loma de León rises above the Barquisimeto Depression as a remnant hill formed from ancient metamorphic and sedimentary rocks that have resisted the erosional forces that lowered the surrounding landscape.
-The geological substrate consists primarily of Precambrian to Paleozoic metamorphic rocks, including schists and quartzites, which give the hill its characteristic resistance to weathering.
-Exposed rocky outcrops display foliation patterns and mineral veins that reveal complex tectonic histories.
+The geological substrate consists primarily of Precambrian to Paleozoic metamorphic rocks, including quartzites and schists, which give the hill its characteristic resistance to weathering.
+[1] Exposed rocky outcrops display foliation patterns and mineral veins that reveal complex tectonic histories.
 The hill's position along the Barquisimeto fault system reflects the broader tectonic context of northwestern Venezuela, where Andean orogenic forces have shaped the landscape over millions of years.

 Climate And Weather

 Loma de León experiences a semi-arid tropical climate influenced by the rain shadow effect created by the Andean foothills to the west.
-Annual rainfall averages between 500–700 mm, concentrated in a rainy season from May through October.
-Temperatures remain warm year-round at the base, averaging 25–28°C, while the summit is several degrees cooler.
-The dry season from November to April is pronounced, creating distinct seasonal vegetation patterns.
+Annual rainfall averages between 500-700 mm, concentrated in a rainy season from May through October.
+Temperatures remain warm year-round at the base, averaging 25-28°C, while the summit reaches approximately 1,300 meters elevation and is several degrees cooler.
+[1] The dry season from November to April is pronounced, creating distinct seasonal vegetation patterns.
 Trade winds from the northeast periodically bring moisture, occasionally producing localized convective storms on the hill's slopes.
 Humidity is generally low compared to Venezuela's more humid regions, contributing to the characteristic xerophytic vegetation.

 Human History